spraakbanken/korp-backend/README.md

 - **id**: The corpus' system name, same as the configuration file name (minus `.yaml`).
 - **title**: Title of the corpus.
 - **description**: Description of the corpus.
 HTML can be used.
-- **modes**: A list of the modes in which the corpus will be included, optionally specifying a folder.
+- **mode**: A list of the modes in which the corpus will be included, optionally specifying a folder.
 Example:

   ```yaml
   mode: